centreon/centreon-collect/centreon-build/packaging/plugins/README.md

 should be launched.
 This job needs a version and a release number:

-* The version is the timestamp of the unstable build considered as the most mature,
+* The version is the date of the unstable build considered as the most mature,
-* The release number is the a number starting from 1 and indicating the build occurence.
+* The release number is the time of the unstable build considered as the most mature.

 For each successful jobs, packages will be available on the testing repositories: